darvincisec/DetectFrida/README.md

 This project has 3 ways to detect frida hooking
 a.
 Detect through named pipes used by Frida
 b.
 Detect through frida specific named thread
 c.
-Compare text section tampering with text section in disk
+Compare text section in memory with text section in disk

 More details can be found @ https://darvincitech.wordpress.com/2019/12/23/detect-frida-for-android/